 There may be a reason for rushing you to make decisions.
 This also means a higher possibility for the landlord to quickly disappear after taking your money if anything goes wrong.

-Have a reason for not showing you the property
+They have a reason for not showing you the property

 They might even try to accommodate this by saying they could mail the key to you- after you wire them money or make a security deposit.
 Don’t send any money to someone you have not met in person.

-Provide unreliable contact information
+They provide unreliable contact information

-Keep in mind that the scammer could also hack a landlord’s or property manager’s email address as well making them appear credible.
+Keep in mind that the scammer could also hack a landlord’s or property manager’s email address, making them appear credible.
 It’s important to consider any of your suspicions and follow up on them.

-Use broken English and a sob story in their posting
+They use broken English and a sob story in their posting

 In hopes that you’ll jump on their rental deal faster, these stories may elicit sympathy by involving some family or a financial issue.

-Not give out the rental unit address
+They don’t give out the rental unit address

 The poster may not list the address and say it’s due to vandalism of the property in the past.

-Be willing to skip the credit and background check
+They are willing to skip the credit and background check

 Tips to Avoid Being a Victim of Rental Scams